 Filmmaking has me traveling around the world about 9 months of the year.
 When I’m not making travel films I am making music videos, commercials, or my own films.

 Did your job, studies, volunteering experiences, or other projects help you to travel the world?
 Where have you been thanks to those?
 If so, tell us a bit about those experiences.

 I studied filmmaking and special effects at university (RMIT Melbourne).
 Filmmaking has sent me around the world 6-7 times in the last 3 years.

 What would you recommend to someone who wants to follow your steps?

 Learn how to operate a camera and how to edit, but more importantly don’t be boring, try things that no one else is doing, creativity is more important than technical ability.

-Which kind of training or studies is necessary?
+Which kind of training or studies are necessary?
 Would an investment be needed in the first place?

-A good camera is always a good investment, but they are getting cheaper and cheaper as technology progresses.
+A good camera is always a good investment, and they are getting cheaper and cheaper as technology progresses.

 Please, give 3 pieces of advice (you wish to have known before starting) of what to do and what to avoid in order to succeed.

 – Experimentation is the most important thing a filmmaker can do.